-The Second significant happening is :
+The Second significant happening is:

 - i.
 Bishamber's meeting his sister - ii.
 Phatik meeting his uncle for the first time - iii.
-Phatik's going away to Calcutta with his uncle iv.
-His aunt meeting him in Calcutta i.
-Phatik's losing the book ii.
-His going to school iii.
-His not taking interest in studies
+Phatik's going away to Calcutta with his uncle - iv.
+His aunt meeting him in Calcutta

 Pick up the correct option: